cnbbooks/lfe-manual/src/intro/rebar3.md

   structure so they are easily reusable by the community;
 - manage source dependencies and Erlang [packages](https://hex.pm) while ensuring repeatable builds;
-- handle build artifacts, paths, and libraries such that standard development tools can be used without a headache;
+- handle build artefacts, paths, and libraries such that standard development tools can be used without a headache;
 - adapt to projects of all sizes on almost any platform;
 - treat [documentation](https://www.rebar3.org/docs/) as a feature,